How to qualify as a solicitor in Scotland

 During PEAT 2 you’ll maintain an online record of your work and your informal reviews.
 You will be assessed quarterly to ensure that by the end of your two-year traineeship you reach the required standard for a qualifying solicitor.
 Trainees must complete a minimum of 60 hours of trainee continuing professional development (TCPD) – structured learning sessions – as part of their traineeship.
 This will be organised by your employer.

 At the end of the two-year period, you’ll be known as a newly qualified (NQ) solicitor.
 Some NQs choose to stay with the firm or organisation they trained with, but you’re not committed to do so – and your training organisation isn’t obligated to keep you on, either.
 Whether the training organisation is large or small, though, it will always recruit trainees with the ultimate aim of producing a well rounded, employable NQ solicitor at the end.

 There has been a cautious optimism in many parts of the legal profession since 2011 generally, but students without traineeships at the start of PEAT 1 need to be aware that they remain in a competitive market.
 Aspiring solicitors keen to work in areas of the legal profession that do not recruit until the PEAT 1 year (including smaller firms undertaking legal aid work, rural firms and councils), have little choice but to start the course without having secured a traineeship.
 This is further confounded by larger commercial firms delaying some of their traineeship recruitment until the PEAT 1 year.

-In 2013, 496 traineeships were commenced (compared to 472 in 2012).
+In the practice year 2014/15, 540 traineeships were commenced (compared to 530 in 2013/14).
 Competition for traineeships has remained high since 2008, when the UK entered a recession.
 However, the number of traineeships registered over the last few years has remained stable.